 They do not hug the curve of your bottom, thus they will draw people’s attention away from your butt and thighs.
 They are especially recommended for women who do not want people to focus on their lower body, such as the pear body type.

 Wrap dresses are one of my favorite dresses for short women of all time.

 Wrap dresses are universally flattering, whether you are 4’11” or 5’4″.
-They are the best choices for short girls who wish to emphasize their feminine curves (such as the hourglass shape) or those who wish to create the illusion of curves (such as rectangle shape), like this Short Sleeve Wrap Mini Dress ($44.97).
+They are the best choices for short girls who wish to emphasize their feminine curves (like Wendy, one of the petite models for my clothing line) or those who wish to create the illusion of curves (like myself, with a rectangle shape).

 It’s important to know that wrap dresses can come in different lengths too!